MinchinWeb/blog.minchin.ca/content/20070620-seven-things-ive-learned-blogging.md

 ### Long Tail Economics

 One of the things the information age is changing is some of the fundamental laws of what to stock and what not to.
-In a brick-and-morter store, it costs something to stick a product on a shelf, so you have to sell so many or the product doesn't make the cut.
+In a brick-and-mortar store, it costs something to stick a product on a shelf, so you have to sell so many or the product doesn't make the cut.
 When that shelf becomes your hard drive and the "shelf cost" becomes a fraction of a